 Omaha vs Hold’em - Making Hands

 While Hold’em typically has the betting structure in its favour, many players like the fact that it is easier to make big hands in Omaha.
-It doesn’t take a lot of complex maths to work out that if we get 4 cards instead of 2, that it is going to be easier to make straights and better hands.
+It doesn’t take a lot of complex math to work out that if we get 4 cards instead of 2, it's going to be easier to make straights and better hands.

 We may often find as a result that the Omaha games generate a lot of action.
 Players are likely to get more attached to their hands and not want to fold, especially if they come from a Hold’em background.
 This additional action usually stems from the fact that the average player does not understand relative hand strength very well.
 However, at a table of professional Omaha specialists, we might not see a large increase in action relative to Hold’em.